-‘Southern Charm’ Kathryn Dennis Says She’s Back, Better Than Ever For Season Four
+‘Southern Charm’ Kathryn Dennis Says She’s Back, Better Than Ever For Season 4

 — The Other Channel (@theotherchannel) January 22, 2017

-But Ravenel has done this after the shooting of each season, calling out Bravo for ruining his life, and claim that he is quitting.
+But Ravenel has done this after the shooting of each season, calling out Bravo for ruining his life and claiming that he is quitting.
 Ravenel has become known for “Tweeting and Deleting,” often late at night.
 Last week, Ravenel posted an old photo of Kathryn, claiming that all was well until the Bravo cameras rolled into town.

 “The spring of 2014 everything was thumbs up.
 Bravo cameras arrived in July and everything went downhill fast.”

-Are you looking forward to season four of Southern Charm?
+Are you looking forward to Season 4 of Southern Charm?
 Do you think Kathryn Dennis will prevail?

 [Featured Image by Kathryn Dennis]